jojolubi/QTLNetwork4BiCount/README.md

-# GLMGEX
+# QTLNetwork4BiCount

 GLMGEX: A tool for epistasis and gene-environment interaction association analysis in discrete traits

 # Package installation

-The current GitHub version of GLMGEX can be installed via:
+The current GitHub version of QTLNetwork4BiCount can be installed via:
 ```
 library(devtools)
-install_github("jojolubi/GLMGEX")
+install_github("jojolubi/QTLNetwork4BiCount")
 ```
 If your Rstudio does not have the devtools package, you can download the zip file and install it locally：
 ```